KhyatiDanvirMalik/team-task-manager/README.md

 ## Project Overview

-TaskFlow is a full-stack Team Task Management Web Application built as part of a coding assignment.
+It is a full-stack Team Task Management Web Application built as part of a coding assignment.
 It allows multiple users to collaborate on projects, assign and track tasks, and monitor team progress — inspired by tools like Trello and Asana.

 The application supports two roles — **Admin** and **Member** — with distinct permissions for managing projects and tasks.
 It is fully deployed on **Railway** with a React frontend and a Node.js/Express backend connected to **MongoDB Atlas**.